kakarolina13/android_manifest_lenovo_Tab2A710F/README.md

 An attempt to build custom ROM for Lenovo A7-10F tablet (In progress...)

-omni branch is for Omnirom Lollipop 5.
+master branch is for Omnirom Lollipop 5.

 cm-12 branch is for CyanogenMod version 12.x (Lollipop)